vins pizza

 For a vegetarian pizza

-For creamier recipes or those with mushrooms, a Loire Valley white wine or a lightly oaked Chardonnay also works very well.
+For creamier recipes or those with mushrooms, a Loire Valley white or a lightly oaked Chardonnay also works very well.

-The best styles of wine with pizza
+The best wines to pair with pizza

-Light reds
+Light-bodied reds

-Italian red wines
+Italian red wine

 Montepulciano d’Abruzzo

-White wine: a pleasant surprise
+White wine: a delightful surprise

-Thus, white-based preparations (Goat cheese-honey, Tartiflette, Salmon, Four cheeses, etc.) or vegetarian recipes often develop a richer texture on the palate.
-In this context, a white wine brings freshness, balance and prevents the whole from becoming too heavy.
-The supple and lightly oaked profiles are generally the most suitable.
+So, white-based dishes (Goat cheese and honey, Tartiflette, Salmon, Four cheese, etc.) or vegetarian recipes often develop a richer texture on the palate.In this context, a white wine brings freshness, and balance, preventing the dish from becoming too heavy.
+Soft and lightly oaked profiles are generally the most suitable.

 Rosés: perfect for friendly gatherings

-Mistakes to avoid
+Mistakes to Avoid

 In summary